ahnpj/incident-response-and-investigations/README.md

 This repository contains **hands-on security investigations** modeled after real SOC and blue-team workflows.
 Each case simulates how suspicious activity or alerts are triaged, validated, scoped, and resolved using multiple sources of telemetry.

+The repository is organized into **category folders based on primary attack surface and investigation focus** (such as identity, endpoint, intrusion, and web applications).
+Each category contains multiple fully self-contained investigations, with each folder representing **one complete incident scenario documented end-to-end** — including analysis, evidence, and response considerations.

 Rather than focusing on isolated tools or one-off techniques, these investigations emphasize:

 - Evidence-based analysis